Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Results

 \paragraph{Net resilience.} I measure each country's net resilience using ND-GAIN index which is composed of vulnerability and readiness \citep{ndgain2026methodology}\footnote{$\mathrm{GAIN = (Readiness_{0\leq\mathrm{Readiness}\leq100}-Vulnerability_{0\leq\mathrm{Vulnerability}\leq1}+1)\times50}$; $0\leq\mathrm{GAIN}\leq100$}.
 Vulnerability is defined as a country's sensitivity, exposure and adaptive capacity to adverse effects of climate change.
 Readiness evaluates a country's capacity to capitalize investments for adaptation actions.
 It includes three components, namely, governance, economic and social readiness.
 Using terciles, countries are classified into low, medium and high net resilient groups.

-In countries with low resilience, extreme climate conditions matter more for gender gap in paid labor.
-Drought conditions share U-shaped relationship with gender gap in paid labor in low resilient countries (Column~(1), Table~\ref{tab:climate_gendergap_ndgain_gain} and Figure~\ref{fig:het3}).
-At low to moderate drought intensities, gender gap shrinks as women enter in paid labor to smooth household consumption and alleviate income loss \citep{kochar1999smoothing, Moshoeshoe2025}.
+In countries with low resilience, extreme climate conditions matter more for gender gap in paid labour.
+Drought conditions share U-shaped relationship with gender gap in paid labour in low resilient countries (Column~(1), Table~\ref{tab:climate_gendergap_ndgain_gain} and Figure~\ref{fig:het3}).
+At low to moderate drought intensities, gender gap shrinks as women enter in paid labour to smooth household consumption and alleviate income loss \citep{kochar1999smoothing, Moshoeshoe2025}.
 But as drought intensity exceeds its turning point ($D^*=0.34$), gender gap expands in low resilient countries.
 Furthermore, wet intensity has linear but again positive influence on gender gap in LFP in countries with least resilience against climate change (Column~(1), Table~\ref{tab:climate_gendergap_ndgain_gain} and Figure~\ref{fig:het3}).

 The positive relationship between climate extremes and gender gap in countries with low resilience could be attributable to lack of readiness and limited adaptation capabilities of such countries.
 Agricultural sector tend to be predominant in less resilient economies where women are overrepresented \citep{fao2011state, sellers2024climate, palacios2017labor}.
 As droughts or excess wetness worsen, time required for unpaid domestic chores (e.g., collection of fuelwood and water) and care work increases \citep{sellers2024climate, unwomen2023climate}.
-These pull out women from participating in paid labor \citep{AfridiMahajanSangwan2022GenderedEffectsDroughts, fruttero2024gendered}.
+These pull out women from participating in paid labour \citep{AfridiMahajanSangwan2022GenderedEffectsDroughts, fruttero2024gendered}.
 Moreover, structural and social norms also deter women to migrate away from affected regions and look for alternative income opportunities \citep{AfridiMahajanSangwan2022GenderedEffectsDroughts, sultana2024climate, sellers2024climate}.